-We have audited the financial statements of the Chief Constable of Norfolk for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Chief Constable of Norfolk for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Chief Constable of Norfolk Movement in Reserves Statement; - Chief Constable of Norfolk Comprehensive Income and Expenditure Statement; - Chief Constable of Norfolk Balance Sheet; - Chief Constable of Norfolk Cash Flow Statement; - the related notes 1 to 16 and the Expenditure and Funding Analysis to the Chief Constable Account; and - Police Pension Fund Accounting Statements.
+- Chief Constable of Norfolk Movement in Reserves Statement; - Chief Constable of Norfolk Comprehensive Income and Expenditure Statement; - Chief Constable of Norfolk Balance Sheet; - Chief Constable of Norfolk Cash Flow Statement - Chief Constable Expenditure and Funding Analysis and the related notes 1 to 17; and - Chief Constable of Norfolk Police Pension Fund Accounting Statements.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.